Student Code of Conduct

 Safety officers shall remove the student from the classroom upon the oral request

-suspend the student on an interim basis.
+student on an interim basis.

 - If it is determined that there is a reasonable basis for believing that a violation